woefe/git-prompt.zsh/README.md

 The appearance of the prompt can be adjusted by changing the variables that start with `ZSH_THEME_GIT_PROMPT_`.
 Take a look at the beginning of the [git-prompt.zsh](./git-prompt.zsh) file to see which variables are available and what their defaults are.
 Note that some of them are named differently than in the original Git prompt by Olivier Verdier.

+You can play around with different settings without reloading your shell.
+The Git prompt will automatically pick up your changes to the `ZSH_THEME_GIT_PROMPT_` variables.
-To see changes made to these variables you have to save them in your `.zshrc` and restart Zsh.
+But remember to save them in your `.zshrc` after you tweaked them to your liking!
 The variables have to be set before sourcing the `git-prompt.zsh`.
 For example: